openbmc/docs/designs/firmware-update-over-redfish.md

     implemented by OpenBMC once approved.
 The existing API will continue to be supported within the Redfish specification so the OpenBMC 2.7 release will support this.
+  - Must provide status to user on their image during an update
 - Support a subset of ApplyTime (Immediate, OnReset)
 - Support a TFTP based SimpleUpdate